Submit a news tip

 Square Enix

-In Japan, Square Enix has released three more downloadable tracks and one new character for Theatrhythm Final Fantasy: Curtain Call.
+In Japan, Square Enix has released four more downloadable tracks for Theatrhythm Final Fantasy: Curtain Call.

 Here’s the full roundup of the game’s latest DLC: